RedshiftRobotics3676/2026-Redshift-Base/README.md

+> [!IMPORTANT]
+> - If you encounter any issues while trying to set up the project initially, the bottom of this README has a troubleshooting issues detailing solutions to common issues.
+> - Additional documentation can be found in the `docs` folder.

 ## WPILib Installation

 For a more comprehensive installation guide, visit the [WPILib docs](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
 Otherwise, follow the appropriate guide below.
 All installers can be found on [the latest GitHub WPILib release](https://github.com/wpilibsuite/allwpilib/releases/).